 Resources a location scout uses

-This requires a lot of physical visits to potential shoot sites before the film actually begins production.
+This requires a lot of physical visits to potential shoot sites before the film begins production.
 Scouts are looking to see what kind of access a location allows for a large crew of people to come and inhabit along with truckloads of gear.
-Location scouts make sure there’s parking, note what streets might need to shut down, and sometimes create a list of hotels and restaurants where the cast and crew can stay and eat.
+Location scouts make sure there’s parking and note what nearby streets might need to shut down.
+They may also create a list of hotels and restaurants where the cast and crew can stay and eat.

 What a location scout must consider

-A location might appear perfect to the naked eye, but upon closer inspection and with an understanding of film production, a scout might note that on-site construction work is audible for miles, which won’t work if the means aren’t available to shut down that construction site for the weeks needed.
+A location might appear perfect to the naked eye.
+Still, upon closer inspection and understanding of film production, a scout might note that on-site construction work is audible for miles, which won’t work if the means aren’t available to shut down that construction site for the weeks needed.

 How do you become a location scout?

-Because they are the eyes and ears for the crew, a good location scout has to have knowledge of lighting and cinematography.
+Because they are the eyes and ears of the crew, a good location scout has to know about lighting and cinematography.
 Like most jobs in the film industry, there is no blatant education requirement, but many go to film school to learn about production.

-A background in management is important, and many have experience as an associate producer or line producer.
+A background in management is essential, and many have experience as an associate producer or line producer.
 Because of all the legal matters involved with location scouting, a familiarity with insurance, contracts, and liability issues is a plus.
-Location scouts rely on a strong network of people that they have cultivated from their time in the industry.
+Location scouts rely on a solid network of people cultivated from their time in the industry.
 This network includes other scouts, filmmakers, film commissions, local government, and locals from different neighborhoods.